AndreasFranzSchweizer/log_analyse/README.md

 # Example log text file for education
-Students may develop a program analysing the client id and numer of trials.
+Students may develop a program analysing the client ip and numer of trials.
 Stundets need to have the following skills
 - Reading files
 - Iterating throug lines